VIII. Pedia Sapiens: A New Genesis Future

-Mind Over Matter has reviewed awesome new abilities to fathom, encode, take up and recommence an animate physical creation.
-Second Genesis moves on to report and document similar palliative and positive genetic and biological capabilities.
-We also make note of ethical concerns, many more throughout this site, which need play a major, guiding role.
-As evolution may finally reach its emergent term of geonatal (and cosmonatal) self-cognizance, our collective, sapient knowledge can help mitigate, revise, and enhance life’s genotype source and phenotype biology.
-Life’s long, arduous contingency phase, as a cobbled, tinkered, brutal yet an oriented gestation, might at last reach its intended curative and creative resolve and fulfillment.
-A Second Genesis phrase is proffered as most distinguished by a successful passage of the parental cosmome bigender endowment to our kinderkind edification.
+While Mind Over Matter reviews new abilities to fathom and restart an animate physical creation, Second Genesis will here report and document similar natural palliative and positive genetic and biological capabilities.
+At the outset as these potentials suddenly open and beckon we cite ethical concerns, more so throughout this site, which need play a guiding role.
+As evolution may finally reach its emergent term of geonatal (cosmonatal) self-cognizance, our collective, sapient knowledge can help mitigate, revise, and enhance life’s genotype source and phenotype cellular beingness.
+Life’s long, arduous contingent phase, a cobbled, tinkered, brutal yet an oriented development, might at last reach its intended curative and creative resolve and fulfillment.
+A Second Genesis phrase is proffered as distinguished by a successful passage of the parental cosmome bigender endowment to our future kinderkind edification.

 FLinT Center for Fundamental Living Technology. flint.sdu.dk.
 A University of Southern Denmark group led by Steen Rasmussen (search), Pierre-Alain Monnard (search), and Carsten Svaneborg.
 The Science Advisory Board is made up of Mark Bedau, David Deamer, John McCaskill, and Norman Packard, who are leading researchers in this fledgling endeavor of cosmic biomimetics.